Louise Penny: Honours

 In 2013, she was made a Member of the Order of Canada "for her contributions to Canadian culture as an author shining a spotlight on the Eastern Townships of Quebec".
 In 2017 she was made a Member of the Order of Quebec.
+In 2017, she was awarded an honorary Doctor of Literature from Carleton University.

-Movie adaptations
+Adaptations

 For several years, Penny resisted selling the TV or movie rights to her books, afraid of losing creative control of her characters.
 However, when approached by PDM Entertainment and Attraction Images and offered a position as executive producer during film production, she changed her mind and agreed to sell them the rights to her first two novels.
 Still Life went into production in the fall of 2012, with British actor Nathaniel Parker cast as Chief Inspector Gamache.
 The movie aired on CBC TV in 2013.
-In September 2021, production of Three Pines began in Montreal and rural Quebec, starring Alfred Molina.